BuildingVolumes/Unity_Geometry_Sequence_Player/docs/content/docs/tutorials/distribution/index.md

 ## Build and ship

-If you intent to distribute your Application built with the Unity Geometry Sequence Streamer, you need to consider where you store your geometry sequence.
+If you intent to distribute your Application built with the Unity Geometry Sequence Player, you need to consider where you store your geometry sequence.
-In Unity, you need to store all assets loaded at runtime in a [**Streamingassets**](https://docs.unity3d.com/Manual/StreamingAssets.html) folder ([except for Android Builds](/Unity_Geometry_Sequence_Streaming/docs/tutorials/distribution/#android)), located inside of the Asset path root, and store all geometry sequences in there.
+In Unity, you need to store all assets loaded at runtime in a [**Streamingassets**](https://docs.unity3d.com/Manual/StreamingAssets.html) folder ([except for Android Builds](#android)), located inside of the Asset path root, and store all geometry sequences in there.
 This folder will be copied into your build as-is.

 1. Inside of the Unity project view, go to the "Assets" folder and create a **Streamingsassets** folder there:

     ![Add Streamingassets folder in Assets directory](create_streamingassets.png)

-2. Copy all your geometry sequences inside of this folder
+2. Copy all your geometry sequences into this folder

 3. In your Geometry Sequence Player, either set the sequence via **Open Sequence** and then choose the folder inside of your streamingassets path *or* set the **Path Relation** to **Relative to Streamingassets** and then enter the path to your sequence, relative to the Streamingassets folder: